MSatyam-Mishra/flutter_fb_notes/README.md

 # flutter_fb_notes

-A new Flutter project.
+A simple Android app built using Flutter & Firebase.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This app is  a simple extension to <a href="https://www.youtube.com/watch?v=fL8Ujzh5DQc">this tutorial from Doctor.
+Code<\a>
+I created this project for learning purpose only.

 A few resources to get you started if this is your first Flutter project: